iExecBlockchainComputing/documentation-tools/tools/web3telegram.md

   username
 - grant users complete control over which entities are authorized to use their chat ID to send them communications

-The Web3Telegram tool currently supports the following methods:

-- **fetchMyContacts** — retrieve a list of Ethereum addresses whose owners have authorized you to message them on telegram
-- **fetchUserContacts** — retrieve a list of Ethereum addresses whose owners have authorized a given entity to message them on telegram
-- **sendTelegram** — send a telegram message to a user knowing only the Ethereum address for the `protectedData` containing their chat ID address